greganderson/LearnColors/README.md

 Summary:

-An android app to help little kids learn their colors
+An android app to help little kids learn their colors.

 Description: